 As I saw on picket lines and disturbances during the 1980s (yes, I did attend a couple to spectate of course), fire engines were unable to get anywhere near the growing inferno.

 At the end of that summer, I was on a canal trip going along the Cheshire Ring which passes through Manchester.
 We’d been shocked enough as middle class southern English sixth formers to see mile after mile of industrial devastation – as the economic recession hit the north very badly.

 But then driving back to London, we went through Moss Side and I got a glimpse of what I would see a couple of weeks later in Toxteth.
 Low level housing burnt out and the evidence of flames that had licked up the side of the buildings.

-Anderton insisted that there had been no ‘race riot’ and many on the Left, emphasising unemployment as the main cause, would have agreed.
-Though also criticising community-police relations and the use of stop and search.
+Anderton insisted that there had been no ‘race riot’ and many on the Left, emphasising unemployment as the main cause, would have agreed in part while criticising community-police relations and the use of stop and search.